Selection – Best Beginner Mountain Bike [of 2021]

 It can be a tough decision, so we’ve compiled a convenient list of the best beginner mountain bikes to help you choose.
 Here you’ll find something to suit any budget, from low-cost entry-level bikes under $500 to good quality intermediate bikes above $1,000.
 Although a hardtail is probably the best choice for your first MTB, we’ve also included a few full-suspension bikes for your consideration.

-- A suspension fork in the front
+- A suspension fork

 - Preferably an aluminum frame